Massage Therapy Houston

 Toast and enjoy!

 We are not vegetarians but do eat about half our meals vegetarian.
 We found that fresh cooked rice & beans are tasty and CHEAP!
-We use a rice blend from Costco and supplement with Quinoa.
+We use a rice blend from Costco or HEB and supplement with Quinoa.
+(SPOILER: Some health podcasts suggest to "ferment" Quinoa before cooking, as this helps it digest better.
+I have a seed sprouter, and soak the Quinoa for 8 hrs, then drain and let it sit a day or two.)
 Toasted almonds are a nice garnish.
 There are lots of dry bean options, but we like four different types of dry beans.
 For seasoning, we like butter, fresh garlic, green onions and Better than bouillon.
 For liquid, we use low sodium organic stock.

 Equipment: